ROCKINGHAM COUNTY GUN CLUB, INC.

 - Any vacancy in the Executive Board may be filled by a majority vote of the remaining members of the Board.
 If there are more than 3 vacancies, an election must be held and the vacancies filled by majority vote of the membership.

 - Anyone running for the Board must have been a Club member for at least one year and have remained in good standing during their entire membership.
 All candidates must be approved by a 2/3 vote of the Executive Board.
-Board members shall maintain individual membership in the National Rifle Association for their tenure in office.
+Board members shall maintain individual membership in the National Rifle Association or Gun Owners of America for their tenure in office.

 ARTICLE VII - DUTIES OF OFFICERS